CS-SI/SafeScale/doc/TENANTS.md

 }
 ```

-The tenants.toml file contains the same fields as the service account json file AND the project number from the project settings page:
+For now (this will change in the future to be more consistent with the other drivers), the tenants.toml file contains the same fields as the service account json file AND the project number from the project settings page:

 ```yaml
 [[tenants]]
     client = "gcp"
     name = "my-google-account-project-x"

     [tenants.identity]
         User = "******@****"
         Password = "**********"